to stay in Sydney?

 and the area is teeming with guesthouses, backpacking hostels and

-a similar fashion to Manly, look for Sydney accommodation by the
+a similar fashion to Manly, look for accommodation by the harbour

-harbour with a ferry wharf nearby.
-Examples such as Potts Point,
+with a ferry wharf nearby.
+Examples such as Potts Point, Balmain,

-accommodation on the fringe of Sydney is often a good way to save
+located in the fringe of town is often a good way to save a few

-a few dollars, just remember to factor in the additional cost of
+dollars, just remember to factor in the additional cost of transport,

 City Fringe includes areas like Surry Hills, Woolloomooloo, Darlinghurst,